 Since its founding, Someone To Tell It To has had more than 15,000 interactions of compassionate listening with people in the United States and in several countries around the world.

-Someone To Tell It To cultivates meaningful relationships through compassionate listening and trains others to do the same.
+Someone To Tell It To cultivates meaningful relationships through compassionate listening, training, and educating others to do the same.
 Our vision is a world in which everyone matters, everyone is heard, and loneliness is diminished.

 Michael Gingerich, M. Div.